PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-11 09:31:18
+Last updated: 2024-04-11 09:32:27
-Random Quote: When the sun has set, no candle can replace it.  -  Loras Tyrell
+Random Quote: How to run a marathon: Step one, you start running.
+There is no step two. - Barney Stinson